 Program overview

-The College Diploma - Arts And Science - Canadian Studies program is structured to provide a well-rounded education over a period of two years.
-The program is delivered in-person and is designed for full-time students.
-Key features of the program include:
+The College Diploma in Arts and Science - Canadian Studies is structured to be completed in a two-year timeframe, offering a full-time, in-person learning experience.
+The program is designed to provide students with a solid foundation in Canadian studies while allowing for flexibility in course selection.
+Key features of the program structure include:

-• Multiple start dates in January, May, and September, providing flexibility for students.
+• Start dates available in January, May, and September

-This structure ensures that students not only gain knowledge but also develop critical thinking skills necessary for understanding complex societal issues.
+This structure ensures that students not only gain theoretical knowledge but also practical skills that are essential in today’s job market.

 Featured Experiences